bahrus/pdpu/README.md

 ## Location, Location, Location

 If the issue of mixing JavaScript script tags inside markup is *not* a serious concern for you, but you do want to reap the benefits from making the data flow unidirectionally, without having to jump away to see the code for one of these piping custom elements, you can "inline" the code quite close to where it is needed.
-For now, this will only work if you avoid hard code the location of PDQ, for example via a CDN:
+For now, this will only work if you essentially "hard code" the location of PDQ to a CDN with support for bare import specifiers:

 ```html
 <p-d on="selected-root-nodes-changed" to="{input:target}"></p-d>